furybee/chrome-tab-modifier/README.md

 Once created, go to the extensions page: [chrome://extensions/](chrome://extensions/), and click on the **Options** link for the **Tab Modifier** extension.

 Import `tab_modifier_settings.json`.
-Your settings are saved in the localStorage, but I recommend to keep your file as a backup.
+Your settings are saved in the localStorage, but I recommend you to keep your file as a backup.

 ## How it works?